 Benitec Biopharma Inc. ("Benitec" or the "Company" or in the third person, "we" or "our") is a development-stage biotechnology company focused on the advancement of novel genetic medicines with headquarters in Hayward, California.
-The proprietary platform, called DNA-directed RNA interference, or ddRNAi, combines RNA interference, or RNAi, with gene therapy to create medicines that facilitate sustained silencing of disease-causing genes following a single administration.
-The Company is developing ddRNAi-based therapeutics for chronic and life-threatening clinical indications including Oculopharyngeal Muscular Dystrophy (OPMD), and Chronic Hepatitis B.
+The proprietary platform, called DNA-directed RNA interference, or ddRNAi, combines RNA interference, or RNAi, with gene therapy to create medicines that facilitate sustained silencing of disease- causing genes following a single administration.
+The Company is developing a ddRNAi-based therapeutic (BB-301) for the treatment of Oculopharyngeal Muscular Dystrophy (OPMD), a chronic, life-threatening clinical indication.

-BB-301 is the most advanced ddRNAi-based genetic medicine currently under development by Benitec.
-BB-301 is an AAV-based gene therapy designed to both silence the expression of mutated, disease-causing genes (to slow, or halt, the underlying mechanism of disease progression) and simultaneously replace the mutant genes with normal, "wild type" genes (to drive restoration of function in diseased cells).
-This fundamental therapeutic approach to disease management is called "silence and replace" and this biological mechanism offers the potential to restore the underlying physiology of the treated tissues and, in the process, improve treatment outcomes for patients suffering from the chronic and, potentially, fatal effects of Oculopharyngeal Muscular Dystrophy (OPMD).
+BB-301 is a ddRNAi-based genetic medicine currently under development by Benitec.
+BB-301 is an AAV-based gene therapy designed to both silence the expression of mutant disease-causing genes (to slow, or halt, the biological mechanisms underlying disease progression in OPMD) and simultaneously replace the mutant genes with wild type genes (to drive restoration of function in diseased cells).
+This fundamental therapeutic approach to disease management is called "silence and replace".
+The silence and replace mechanism offers the potential to restore the normative physiology of diseased tissues and to improve treatment outcomes for patients suffering from the chronic and, potentially, fatal effects of OPMD.
 BB-301 has been granted Orphan Drug Designation in the United States and the European Union.

-Through the combination of the targeted gene silencing effects of RNAi and the durable transgene expression achievable via the use of modified viral vectors, the silence and replace approach has the potential to produce long-term silencing of disease-causing genes along with simultaneous replacement of wild type gene function following a single administration of the proprietary genetic medicine.
-We believe this novel attribute of the investigational agents under development by Benitec may facilitate the achievement of robust clinical activity while greatly reducing the dosing frequencies traditionally expected for medicines employed for the management of chronic diseases.
+The targeted gene silencing effects of RNAi, in conjunction with the durable transgene expression achievable via the use of modified viral vectors, imbues the silence and replace approach with the potential to produce long-term silencing of disease-causing genes along with simultaneous replacement of wild type gene function following a single administration of the proprietary genetic medicine.
+We believe that this novel mechanistic profile of the current and future investigational agents developed by Benitec could facilitate the achievement of robust and durable clinical activity while greatly reducing the frequency of drug administration traditionally expected for medicines employed for the management of chronic diseases.
 Additionally, the achievement of long-term gene silencing and gene replacement may significantly reduce the risk of patient non-compliance during the course of medical management of potentially fatal clinical disorders.